software-tools-books/js4ds/_en/capstone.md

 {: title="src/capstone/back/app.js"}

-Now let's update the display with `SurveyStats`, `ChooseRange`, and `DataDisplay`, which are all stateless (pure display) components:
+Now let's update the display with `SurveyStats`, `ChooseRange`, and `DataDisplay`, which are all stateless components
+(i.e., they display things but don't change anything):

 ```js
   render = () => {